mynamevarkey/Automated-Security-Monitoring-Active-Directory-Client-Device-Shuffle-SOAR-Slack-Splunk-SIEM-/README.md

 ![Title](https://github.com/mynamevarkey/Automated-Security-Monitoring-Active-Directory-Client-Device-Shuffle-SOAR-Slack-Splunk-SIEM-/blob/main/slack.png?raw=true)

-Alert message in the Team group
+An alert has been posted in the team group

 ![Title](https://github.com/mynamevarkey/Automated-Security-Monitoring-Active-Directory-Client-Device-Shuffle-SOAR-Slack-Splunk-SIEM-/blob/main/mail%20.png?raw=true)

-Mail for the disabling the user
+Request to disable the user account.

 ![Title](https://github.com/mynamevarkey/Automated-Security-Monitoring-Active-Directory-Client-Device-Shuffle-SOAR-Slack-Splunk-SIEM-/blob/main/disable%20.png?raw=true)
-By clicking in the link from the mail it will redirect you to this and you can submit the confirmation hear.
+When you click the link in the email, you will be redirected to this page, where you can submit your confirmation

 ![Title](https://github.com/mynamevarkey/Automated-Security-Monitoring-Active-Directory-Client-Device-Shuffle-SOAR-Slack-Splunk-SIEM-/blob/main/userdisable.png?raw=true)

-It's the same user tony.
-user now got disabled
+It’s the same user, Tony.
+The account has now been disabled.

 ## ⚠️ Issues Faced